 Evaporimetry is a quantitative test that measures the amount of evaporated sweat produced using a vapor pressure gradient.
-Evaporimetry is an indirect transepidermal water loss (TEWL) measurement through the skin (68).
+It represents an indirect transepidermal water loss (TEWL) measurement through the skin (68).
 Different methods for measuring TEWL include the open-chamber, ventilated-chamber, and unventilated-chamber (closed) methods (69).
-In closed chamber devices, TEWL is measured by calculating the evaporation rate (evaporimetry) based on the increased relative humidity in the closed chamber.
+In closed-chamber devices, TEWL is measured by calculating the evaporation rate (evaporimetry) based on the increased relative humidity in the closed chamber.
 The resultant calculation is expressed in weighed amount of water (g)/area of evaporation (m2)/time (hours) (70).
-Different evaporimetry measurement devices have been reported.
+Various evaporimetry measurement devices have been reported.

 Qualitative sweat-production tests

 HH is commonly determined in qualitative terms.
 Any amount that substantially interferes with an individual’s QoL and affects his/her daily life is determined to be abnormal sweating (13).
-The individual’s subjective perception of the impact his/her perspiration has on daily activities is the focus in diagnosing PFHH.
-It is imperative to qualitatively measure the effects of PFHH on a patient’s QoL, and any resultant daily life impairments (47).
+In other words, the individual’s subjective perception of the impact his/her perspiration has on daily activities is the focus in diagnosing PFHH.
+As a result, it is imperative to qualitatively measure the effects of PFHH on a patient’s QoL, and any resultant daily life impairments (47).
 These data can be collected through history taking, specifically-designed questionnaires, or self-rated patient evaluations (47).

 The scoring systems used in questionnaires are subjective, reflecting a bias in data collection (71).
-Patients from different cultures may place varying importance on the diverse aspects of impairment included in a questionnaire (71).
-This argument can explain the wide variability in the PFHH prevalence rates obtained in various countries.
+Patients from different cultures may place varying importance on the diverse aspects of impairment included in a questionnaire (71), which can explain the wide variability of PFHH prevalence rates obtained in various countries.
 Although 4.8% is the most widely cited population prevalence estimation of HH in the United States (11,17,72,73), prevalence rates of 12.3–17% for HH from other countries [12.3% in Vancouver, Canada (74); 12.8% in Japan (75); 14.5% in Shanghai, China (74); 16.3% in Germany (76); and 16.7% in Poland (77)] have also been reported.

 Impact on QoL has evolved to be the most valuable and essential evaluation modality for PFHH (35).
 QoL has different interpretations and traits.
 It acknowledges various factors, such as medical health, emotional, mental, and physical welfare, cultural background, and education level.
 QoL involves the individual’s environment, including occupation, family, and friends.
 Furthermore, QoL must be interpreted in the context of the patient’s social and cultural environment, standards, and values.

-The Canadian Hyperhidrosis Advisory Committee used HDSS as an important tool to outline treatment recommendations based on the severity of PFHH (48).
+The Canadian Hyperhidrosis Advisory Committee used HDSS as an important tool in outlining treatment recommendations based on the severity of PFHH (48).
 HDSS scores show good correlation with gravimetric results (78).
-Treatment success is interpreted as HDSS score improvement from 4 or 3 to 2 or 1, or from 2 to 1.
-Successful treatment represents improvement in patient’s QoL.
-Failed therapy is defined as absence of HDSS score change at 1-month post-treatment, or unbearable treatment (35).
-Two-point enhancement in HDSS score was correlated with 80% decrease in sweat production, whereas one-point improvement was associated with a 50% reduction (13,78,81).
+Treatment success is interpreted as HDSS score improvement from 4 or 3 to 2 or 1, or from 2 to 1, reflecting improvement in QoL.
+Failed therapy is defined as absence of a HDSS score change at 1-month post-treatment, or unbearable treatment (35).
+Two-point improvement in HDSS score was correlated with 80% decrease in sweat production, whereas one-point improvement was associated with a 50% reduction (13,78,81).

 The Keller scale includes three blocks with five questions each, concerning social and physical limitations experienced from excessive axillary, palmar, and plantar sweating, respectively (91,92).
 This questionnaire scales the impact on QoL from mild to severe (0 to 10).
 This scale has revealed the benefits of ETS in treating palmar and plantar PFHH (93-95).

 The disease-specific health-related questionnaire for hyperhidrosis by Amir et al. is a 35-item questionnaire with a 7-point scale for each answer, divided into five domains (38).
 Score levels are as follows: 1–2 (high QoL); 3–5 (medium QoL); and 6–7 (significantly low QoL).
-The results for PFHH patients have shown that women’s QoL is more affected than men’s, HH results in damaged QoL in many aspects of life—both practical and intimate—and that lower QoL occurs when PFHH begins in childhood (101).
+The results for PFHH patients have shown that women’s QoL is more affected than men’s, various aspects of QoL are affected, and that lower QoL occurs when the disease begins in childhood (101).
 This questionnaire has also demonstrated the effectiveness of surgical interventions for PFHH patients (102).

 The Hyperhidrosis Quality of Life Index (HidroQoL) is a newly developed disease-specific QoL measurement tool (103).
 Its final version contains 18 items, categorized into two domains: activities of daily living (6 questions) and psychosocial impact (12 questions).
 Patient responses are rated in a 6-point scale: not at all = ‘1’; little = ‘2’; somewhat = ‘3’; quite a bit = ‘4’; very much = ‘5’; and not relevant = ‘6’.
 The results are summed up to either a sub-score (Q1–Q6 activities of daily living score, or Q7–Q18 psychosocial impact score), or overall score.

-The Hyperhidrosis Questionnaire is a disease-specific tool including 29 questions combining five domains of physical, functional, social, psychological, and affective (104).
+The Hyperhidrosis Questionnaire is a disease-specific tool that includes 29 questions combining five domains: physical, functional, social, psychological, and affective (104).

 The Illness Intrusive Rating Scale (IIRS) is a non-disease-specific questionnaire designed to appraise the intrusion impact of either a disease, its therapy, or both, on a patient’s daily activity (43,105).
-IIRS utilizes 13 QoL domains, which are scored in 7 scaled-responses from not very much to very much (1 to 7).
+IIRS utilizes 13 QoL domains, which are scored using seven scaled responses from not very much to very much (1 to 7).
 The questionnaire may be used as one, 13-item scale, or may be separated into three individual subsets of personal, family or social relationship development; intimacy; and influential (such as work) applications.
 Even though IIRS is too general for QoL assessment of PFHH patients, patients have shown dramatically improved scores after surgery using this questionnaire (43).

 Other less frequently used measurement tools for reviewing QoL of HH patients, which are mostly mentioned in single literature articles, include The Everyday Life Questionnaire (106), Patient Benefit Index (107), Hyperhidrosis Disease Severity Measure-Axillary (108), The State–Trait Anxiety Inventory (109), VQ-Dermato scale: a French-language scoring instrument validated for chronic skin diseases (110,111), Freiburg Life Quality Assessment (112), EuroQol-5 Dimensions (113), The Leibowitz Social Anxiety Scale (114), The University of California, Los Angeles, Loneliness Scale (115), The Nottingham Health Profile (116), and Quality of Life survey adaptation from the Caregiver Questionnaire (117).

-HH is a deliberating disease affecting patients in almost every aspect of their daily lives.
-Early diagnosis and proper treatment of this disease are important to avoid its devastating consequences on QoL.
-Even though the diagnosis of HH is based on subjective testimonies of HH patients, various quantitative and qualitative measurement tools are available to identify the disease, grade its severity, and provide appropriate and prompt treatment.
-Numerous available quantitative and qualitative diagnostic measurement tools have been described to establish a diagnosis of PFHH.
+HH is a debilitating disease affecting patients in almost every aspect of daily living.
+Early diagnosis and proper treatment may prevent devastating consequences on QoL.
+Although the diagnosis of HH is commonly based on subjective testimonies from HH patients, various quantitative and qualitative measurement tools are available to identify the disease, grade its severity, and provide appropriate and prompt treatment.

 Conflicts of Interest: The author has no conflicts of interest to declare.